ory/sdk/clients/client/go/docs/InternalProvisionMockSubscription.md

 ### NewInternalProvisionMockSubscription

-`func NewInternalProvisionMockSubscription(identityId string, interval string, plan string, ) *InternalProvisionMockSubscription`
+`func NewInternalProvisionMockSubscription(currency string, identityId string, interval string, plan string, ) *InternalProvisionMockSubscription`

 NewInternalProvisionMockSubscription instantiates a new InternalProvisionMockSubscription object This constructor will assign default values to properties that have it defined,